AFLplusplus/fuzzer-challenges/README.md

 ## Test as of May 2023

-All from current repository state (AFL++ is CMPLOG instrumented and `AFL-fuzz -l3AT -Z`).
+All from current repository state (AFL++ is CMPLOG instrumented and `afl-fuzz -l3AT -Z`).
-Solve time: 120 seconds for AFL++/honggfuzz/libfuzzer
+Solve time: 120 seconds for AFL++*/libafl/honggfuzz/libfuzzer
+The current default libafl fuzzer (fuzzbench variant) does not have a feature to stop when a crash is found, hence only OK or FAIL as results.
-Symcc/SymQEMU, symsan, TritonDSE and Manticore are not fuzzers but solvers, hence no time restriction.
+Symcc/SymQEMU, symsan, fuzzolic, TritonDSE and Manticore are not fuzzers but solvers, hence no time restriction.
-SymQEMU currently has zero solves so it has been removed to same space.
+SymQEMU currently has zero solves so it has been removed.

 |testcase|AFL++|libAFL|symsan|symcc|manticore|tritondse|fuzzolic|AFL++-qemu/frida|honggfuzz-2.5|libfuzzer-13|
 |:------:|:---:|:----:|:----:|:---:|:-------:|:-------:|:------:|:--------------:|:-----------:|:----------:|